vhok/notes/javascript.md

 Arrow Function

-Unlike function declaration and function expression.
-Does not have its own binding for *this*.
+- Unlike function declaration and function expression.
+The arrow function does not have its own binding for *this*.
   Therefore, *this* will refer to the *this* of the scope it's contained in.

+Tips:
+- () may be ommitted if only one parameter is defined.
+- return and {} may be omitted if the function code block returns a value and nothing else.
 ```javascript
 const doSomething = (parameter) => {
   return parameter;